 Note: When you try to deploy this web app (or any other that uses the Agora SDK), make sure the server has an SSL certificate (HTTPS connection).
 If your Agora project is using secured mode (with an app certificate), generate a temporary token and pass it into the HTML form.
 If you’re using testing mode (just an App ID), you can leave the token blank.

 That’s how we can build a video call app that can connect to two channels simultaneously.
-You can refer to the API Reference to see methods that can help you quickly add many features like muting the mic, setting audio profiles, and audio mixing.
+You can refer to the API Reference to see methods that can help you quickly add many features like muting the mic, setting audio profiles, and audio mixing or learn how to combine video streams using the Agora web SDK.